-Validate that your mobile device is supported and meets minimum requirements by visiting the A&D Connect app page.
+Validate that your mobile device is supported and meets minimum requirements by visiting the A&D Heart Track app page.

 Also, don't forget to ensure Bluetooth is turned “ON” in your device settings.
 The mobile device may need to be rebooted after you change your settings.